 The Amazon River basin has over 1000 named tributaries with a drainage area of almost 3,000,000 square miles.
-This is nearly twice as large as the area drained by any of the other great rivers worldwide.
+This is nearly twice as large as the area drained by any of the world’s other great rivers.
 Brazil accounts for 68% of this area which also incorporates parts of Bolivia, Peru, Ecuador, Colombia, Suriname, Guyana, Brazil and Venezuela.
 At its discharge point in the Atlantic, the river's overall volume is ranges from over seven times that of the Mississippi!
-‘Amazonia’ is an exceedingly diverse combination of specific niches within one giant ecosystem.
-Wildlife, insects, birds, fish and vegetation vary greatly depending upon soil type and proximity to fluctuating water levels of the central basin’s flood pulse.
+‘Amazonia’ is an exceedingly diverse combination of specific ecological niches within one giant wilderness.
+Wildlife, insects, birds, fish and vegetation vary greatly depending upon the region, substrate type and proximity to the fluctuating water levels of the central basin’s flood pulse.
 The Amazon's overall watershed encompasses 1/5 of all the world's fresh water.

 What types of mammals can I see?

 The Amazon is home to a great variety of exotic mammalian life.
 Although many species are reclusive or nocturnal, most eventually cross, bathe, drink or otherwise visit the rivers in the regions we fish.
 Some even make the rivers their homes.
 Our fishermen are most often treated to sightings simply because they spend their day at the interface of river and forest.
 Commonly sighted Amazon mammalian life includes the species discussed in the sections to follow ;